Aym-brz/projetIA/README.md

 ## Training Methodology
 The pendulum starts on the stable low position.
 The reinforcement learning algorithm encourages the pendulum to reach and maintain an inverted balance through reward-based feedback.
 No supervised learning is used; instead, the reward function incentivizes minimizing angular deviations.
 ## Reward Function

-Example 1:
+We tried the following reward functions:

+- First version:
   - **Positive Terms**:
     - Maintaining angles near the upright position for both pendulum links.
     - Maintaining position near the center for the trolley.
-- **No Penalty for Failures**: The pendulum resets at the stable low position after each training episode.
+  - **No Penalty for Failures**

-Example 2:
-- **Negative Terms**:
+- Second version:
-  - Angles far the upright position for both pendulum links.
-  - Position far the center for the trolley.
-- **Penalty for Failures**: Simulation reset after failure + penalty if the trolley reach the border.

-Example 3:
   - **Stability Terms**:
     - Instability compute as Maintaining angles near the upright position and Maintaining position near the center for the trolley.
     - Stability as the exponential of the negative instability: the stability will increase the reward function if it is near the goal, and decrease the reward funtion if it is away from the goal.
   - **Force punishment**: Derivative of the speed, this will dismunish the reward function if there is too much variation in the speed.
+  - **Penalty for Failures**: Simulation reset after failure + penalty if the trolley reach the border.

+- Final version:
+  - **Positive Terms**: Angles close to upright position for both pendulum links.
+  - **Negative Terms**: Position far the center for the trolley.
+  - **Penalty for Failures**: Simulation reset after failure + penalty if the trolley reach the border.

 ## Improvement